Situational Depression: What It Is, And What To Do About It

 • Going on a long or exciting trip and returning home

-The symptoms of situational depression may manifest within three months of the stressful or traumatic event.
-Situational depression might come with one or several of the following symptoms:
+Situational depression symptoms may manifest within three months of the stressful or traumatic event.
+It might come with one or several of the following symptoms:

 • Feeling sad and crying frequently